 Home to Independent Nottingham

-Sneinton Market Avenues, the site of a former wholesale fruit and veg market, is now a thriving cluster of independent businesses including a coffee shop and roastery, sourdough bakery, bean to bar chocolate makers, a cookery school, an art shop, craft beer brewery and bar, Nottingham Street Food Club and a host of other independent creative businesses.
+These charming buildings designed in ‘industrial art deco style’ are of great pride to the city and are of national architectural interest. the site of a former wholesale fruit and veg market, is now a thriving cluster of independent businesses including a coffee shop and roastery, sourdough bakery, bean to bar chocolate makers, a cookery school, an art shop, craft beer brewery.

 Sneinton Market Square